 Zero turn mowers are extremely expensive lawnmowers.

-This is why most people only purchase them when their yards are large or unsuitable for garden tractors.
+This is why most people only purchase them when their yards are large or unsuitable for lawn tractors.

-Likewise, commercial landscapers will often have more than one garden tractor in their fleet but will usually limit their zero turn ownership to just one machine.
+Likewise, commercial landscapers will often have more than one lawn tractor in their fleet but will usually limit their zero turn ownership to just one machine.

-Now for the pros and cons of the garden tractor.
+Now for the pros and cons of the lawn tractor.

 You will have no trouble going up or down the hilly areas of your lawn.

-Garden tractors can be used for more than just mowing and towing.
-There are multiple accessories that you can attach to a garden tractor to turn it into everything from a tiller and sower to a snow plow (though it will never replace a snow blower for that type of functionality) or digger.
+Lawn tractors can be used for more than just mowing and towing.
+There are multiple accessories that you can attach to a lawn tractor to turn it into everything from a tiller and sower to a snow plow (though it will never replace a snow blower for that type of functionality) or digger.

-Due to their large turning radius, garden tractors cannot be turned around easily in certain tight spaces.
+Due to their large turning radius, lawn tractors cannot be turned around easily in certain tight spaces.